yoramvandevelde/wp-cli_attack_object_cache/README.md

 ```

 Although this code is part of a plugin it is executed with every request to WordPress.
 And so wp-cli.phar executes code within this file, even if we specify the `--skip-plugins` argument.
 As this file is not part of the WordPress core checking for checksums skips this file.
+To sum it up
+- Skipped during checksum checks
+- Executed with every WordPress core execution
+- wp-cli.phar has no option to disable this code

 This could be a nice attack vector.

 So let's see this in action:
 ```